The Dark Triad vs. The Dark Tetrad Personality February 12, 2014Posted by alwaysjan in Narcissistic Personality Disorder.

 At some point, all the clever monikers, e.g., Floggers, Stonewallers, Lobbyists, Bad Pennies, Dreamers, MIMS (for Miss Independent/Miss Self Sufficient) start to seem like too many people at a noisy party.
 I felt like I tuned into Game of Thrones mid-season and was confused as to who was who without Peter Dinklage to help me get my bearings.
 I needed a flow chart to keep track.

 Whenever Natalie returns to her personal narrative, however, the writing immediately becomes more compelling.
 She knows her stuff and to be sure there is great wisdom in this book, it’s just that sometimes less is more.
-This is such the case.
+This is such a case.

 Do check out Baggage Reclaim for some of that Brit wit though.